 Do I need two fonts for my brand?
 Where do I use them?

 Nope, not always.
-Sometimes all you need is to use different cuts or weights of one font family.
-Using Avenir as an example again, you could use bold cuts of it for your heading copy and regular cuts of it for your body copy.
+Sometimes all you need is to use different versions or weights of one font family.
+Using Avenir as an example again, you could use a bold version of it for your heading copy and regular for your body copy.

 Once you’ve landed on a font or font pair, you can apply it on almost any branded asset, including your website, posters, banners, brochures, menus, social media images, blog posts, company swag, stationery.